Back to zamacoin.org

 Summary

 Zama Coin is built on three principles: scarcity (100M hard cap), fairness (96% to public miners), and transparency (every coin publicly verifiable).
-The 4 million ZAM development fund is not greed — it is the foundation that makes everything else possible.
+The 4 million ZAM pre-mine is not greed — it is the foundation that makes everything else possible.
 It funds the exchanges, protects the price, and gives Zama the runway to become Africa's leading privacy currency.